zliu41/CIPs/CIP-plutus-modules/README.md

 This method does require opening up the API of the CEK machine, so that CEK values can be constructed in other modules, and introducing a way to run the machine starting from a given configuration.
 So it requires more invasive changes to the code than the main specification.

+### `ScriptHash` allowed in terms?

+An alternative design would allow UPLC terms to contain `ScriptHash`es directly, rather than as λ-abstracted variables, to be looked up in a global environment at run-time.
+This would also require changes to the CEK machine, and is not really likely to perform better than the 'value scripts' variation; however, it is less flexible because it does not support dynamic linking (see (Static vs Dynamic Linking)[#static-vs-dynamic-linking]).

 ### Transaction fees